 - First checked bag free on every Delta flight

 The major value from these cards comes in earning Medallion Qualifying Miles based on your credit card spend.
-Both the personal and business versions offer 30,000 bonus MQMs after spending $60,000 in a calendar year, and you receive 30,000 bonus redeemable miles as well.
+Both the personal and business versions offer a total of 60,000 bonus MQMs after spending $120,000 in a calendar year.
 So with some strategic spending you can actually earn Delta elite status just through credit cards.

 - $300 airline fee credit